wonarii/CART210-glossary/glossary.md

 [^CaldwellEverett]: Everett, Anna, Caldwell, John T. 2003.
 "New Media: Theories and Practices of Digitextuality".
 Routelegde.

 [^Hayles]: Hayles, Katherine.
 1999.
 "How We Became Posthuman: Virtual Bodies in Cybernetics, Literature, and Informatics."
 University of Chicago Press.

+## CMOS

+CMOS (Complementary metal–oxide–semiconductor), is a type of transistor that is typically used for IC (integrated circuit) chips like microcontrollers, and memory chips. [^WikiCMOS]

+CMOS typically refers to a CMOS chip in a computer motherboard, which holds the BIOS settings of the computer in a RAM chip.
+This chip mainly consists of interpolation filters, RAM chips, and RAM address buffers. [^layoutCMOS]

+This chip needs to be powered by a coin battery, best known as a CMOS battery.
+Without this battery, the CMOS chip loses power, and loses the BIOS settings as well as the accurate time of the computer. [^WikiCMOSChip]

+[^WikiCMOS]: Wikipedia contributors.
+(2024c, March 22).
+CMOS.
+Wikipedia. https://en.wikipedia.org/wiki/CMOS

+[^layoutCMOS]: Baker, R. Jacob.
+CMOS: circuit design, layout, and simulation.
+John Wiley & Sons, 2019.

+[^WikiCMOSChip]: Wikipedia contributors.
+(2024, January 16).
+Nonvolatile BIOS memory.
+Wikipedia. https://en.wikipedia.org/wiki/Nonvolatile_BIOS_memory

 ## CMYK